 Visiting Student Housing

-Students who are enrolled at Catawba Valley Community College and are in good academic standing have the opportunity to apply to live on campus at Lenoir-Rhyne University.
-Interested students should complete an application and have a representative at CVCC complete a Dean’s Reference Form (auto-sent upon application) to verify good standing from both academic and student life perspectives.
-Students are also required to submit proof of full-time enrollment at CVCC.Visiting Student Housing Application
+Enrolled students who are in good academic and disciplinary standing have the opportunity to apply to live on campus at Lenoir-Rhyne University.
+Interested students should complete an application and submit proof of full-time enrollment at their community college.Visiting Student Housing Application